2020 forced me to change

 In 2020, due to a company decision to pivot the business model to 100% digital, combined with the effects of the global pandemic, I was made redundant.

-It was a real crashing down to earth moment to suddenly find myself made redundant after all that hard work and success.
-But maybe, it was also exactly what I needed to happen, because I had already felt that a new type of executive peer-to-peer networking organisation was needed for the housing sector.
-A new type with a different business model, offering face-to-face meetings as opposed to wholly digital.
+So it was a real crashing down to earth moment to suddenly find myself made redundant after all that hard work and success.
+But maybe, it was also exactly what I needed to happen, because for a long time I had already felt that a new type of peer-to-peer networking organisation was needed for the affordable housing sector.
 Especially as a result of all the new challenges 2020 was presenting us all with.

 2020 forced us all to change